harbaum/MiSTeryNano/README.md

 ### Installation of the TOS image

-Currently only 192k TOS images (TOS 1.00 - TOS 1.04) are supported.
+Most TOS images should be supported by now.
+This has been tested with US TOS 1.00 (60 Hz NTSC video) and german TOS 1.04 and TOS 2.06 (both 50 Hz PAL video).
-Also the HDMI video signal generation needs a PAL TOS.
-Currently only the german TOS 1.04 has been tested.

 This needs to be flashed into the flash ROM of the Tang Nano 20k at 1MB offset:

 ```
 $ openFPGALoader --external-flash -o 1048576 tos104de.img